The One and Only Dick Gregory: Critical reception

 The One and Only Dick Gregory received positive reviews from film critics.
-It holds a 100% approval rating on review aggregator website Rotten Tomatoes, based on 14 reviews, with a weighted average of 8.60/10.
-On Metacritic, the film holds a rating of 82 out of 100, based on 6 critics, indicating "universal acclaim".
+It holds a 100% approval rating on review aggregator website Rotten Tomatoes, based on 19 reviews, with a weighted average of 8.3/10.
+The website's consensus reads, "The One and Only Dick Gregory gives its singular subject his due with a comprehensive retrospective and thoughtful commentary, highlighting how the comedy icon's contributions extended far beyond the stage."
+On Metacritic, the film holds a rating of 79 out of 100, based on eight critics, indicating "generally favorable" reviews.